jcaillon/valet/tests.d/lib-test/results.approved.md

 The `test::func` function is a variant of `test::exec` that is adapted to handle functions developed using the coding style of Valet.

-Meaning functions that usually return values in a variables named `RETURNED_VALUE...` (or `RETURNED_ARRAY...`) and that can optionally print results to the standard output and push logs to the error output.
+Meaning functions that usually return values in a variables named `REPLY...` (or `REPLY_ARRAY...`) and that can optionally print results to the standard output and push logs to the error output.

-It function will be executed and its output will be added the report, including any declare `RETURNED_*` variable.
+It function will be executed and its output will be added the report, including any declare `REPLY*` variable.

 ❯ `functionWithReturnedVariables VALUE Running\ functionWithReturnedVariables`